gbif/vocabulary/vocabulary-rest-ws/README.md

   releaseEnabled: false
 ```

-Also, we need a bootstrap.yml file to disable the zookeeper registration in local development:
+Also, we need to add this to application.yml file to disable the zookeeper registration in local development:
 ```
 spring:
   cloud: